 If your audience can’t clearly articulate who your brand is and what it does, you may need to reconsider your branding.
 Confusion may arise from messaging that is too broad, too vague, too complex, too minimalistic or incomplete.
 The solution often lies in analyzing where your messaging is falling short, then further developing communication across all channels to emphasize the true image of your brand.

-Even if you have a strong relationship with your primary audience, there’s always an opportunity to connect with secondary audiences on a deeper level without alienating your base.
+Even if you have a strong relationship with your primary audience, there’s always an opportunity to connect with secondary audiences on a deeper level without alienating your existing customer base.
 Expanding your branding efforts can be a great way to redefine or amend your brand in order to reach untapped audiences.

 For example, a growing marketing trend and investor relations tactic is to communicate your company’s corporate social responsibility efforts.
 Rebranding your business to emphasize the steps your organization is taking to build a more sustainable, equitable and enjoyable world can help forge relationships with new audiences that place substantial value on those subjects.